 The faculty and staff members for the Occupational Therapy Department are listed below.

 Pedro Ashford is one of two Academic Fieldwork Coordinators and a lecturer supporting courses in the areas of adult physical and cognitive impairments, activity analysis, and occupational therapy interventions for the Department of Occupational Therapy.
 Pedro has been a practicing rehabilitation therapist for the past 18 years with experience in various practice settings including acute and outpatient rehabilitation, adult day psychiatric program and home health services.
 His interests and expertise are in the areas of intrinsic motivation and occupational engagement, and physical conditioning as a method to optimize occupational performance.
 Mr. Ashford received his AAS in Physical Therapy Assistant in 1999, from Essex County College in Newark, NJ, BS in Occupational Therapy in 2005, from Eastern Washington University in Cheney, WA., and earned his MS degree in Exercise Science and Rehabilitation in 2009 from California University of Pennsylvania in California, PA.

 Dr. Susan Burwash has practiced both in mental health (with adolescents and adults; in inpatient and outpatient settings) and in vocational rehabilitation (return-to-work programs in Canada and Puyallup, WA).
 She has taught at the University of British Columbia, Texas Tech and University of Alberta.
 She has a strong interest in the use of online technologies for practice and professional development and is one of the founding members of OT4OT (Online Technologies for Occupational Therapy).
 Her research interests include using narrative inquiry to explore practice and to better understand our clients lived experience, the use of creative and expressive media in OT, and community engaged learning.
-Susan is also a practicing artist and has a small practice focused on women's wellness.
+Susan is also a practicing artist and teaches a jewelry class at a local homeless women's drop-in center.
 Her leisure interests include lampworking, jewelry design and fabrication, photography, walking, singing, camping, and staying current with online technologies.